Opening Summer 2027 — Campus In Development

 Funded before it's built.

-Stonebreaker is being built in phases — each one fully funded before construction begins.
+Stonebreaker will be built in phases — each one fully funded before construction begins.
 Phase 1A opens Summer 2027.
 What comes after depends on what God provides and what donors make possible.

 Phase 1A • 2027